What is 2D & 3D DNR on a Security Camera?

 What Exactly is Noise

-Noise will always be present in an image – because sensors are not perfect devices.
-However, it only becomes apparent during low-light conditions.
-So if you take a photo in a dimly-lit environment, you might see that the image (or some regions of it) is slightly grainy with small pixels/group of pixels with color changes.
-These are the visual representations of noise in an image.
+Noise is always present in an image since sensors aren’t perfect.
+However, it becomes noticeable in low-light conditions.
+If you take a photo in a dimly-lit area, you may see the image or some parts of it appear grainy with small pixels or groups of pixels with color changes.
+These represent noise in an image.

 What is 2D DNR?